antoniopreucil93/nestjs-docker/README.md

 # Docker example for Nestjs

- - simple example of how to deploy nestjs application with postgres database inside docker container with help of docker compose.
+ - simple example of how to deploy nestjs application and postgres database with help of docker compose.

 ## Running the app